 In other words, which takes precedence in United States law, reputation or free expression?
-The best answer: it depends on the details.
-Nine times out of ten parody and satire are seen as opinion and, therefore, non-defamatory.
-But every once in a while, when the moon is in the 7th house, and Jupiter aligns with Kepler 22b, a judge or jury will side with a satirically scorned plaintiff in a satire v defamation lawsuit.
+It depends on the details.
+Nine times out of ten, parody and satire are seen as opinion and, therefore, non-defamatory.
+But every once in a while, when the moon is in the 7th house, and Jupiter aligns with Kepler 22b, a judge or jury will side with a satirically scorned plaintiff in a satire v. defamation lawsuit.

 One minute synopsis of the case: Falwell sued Larry Flynt for publishing a satirical advertisement in Flynt’s

 nudy gentlemen’s magazine, Hustler.
 The faux ad implied Falwell got it on with his own mom in an outhouse.

 At first, Falwell won; but, the issue made its way to the Supreme Court of the United States.
 And, in a ground-breaking, unanimous decision, all 7 justices ruled — albeit a few reluctantly — in favor of the pornographer.
 According to the court, the ad was pure satire/parody protected by the First Amendment.

 Defamation is a believable false statement of fact that causes material harm.

 Satire is “the use of humor, irony, exaggeration, or ridicule to expose and criticize people’s stupidity or vices, particularly in the context of contemporary politics and other topical issues.”

 In other words: defamation is a malicious lie passed off as truth; satire is a humorous skewering of a cultural or political event – regardless of whether or not you agree with the viewpoint.